-With the thick of winter upon us and Valentine’s Day around the corner — smack in the middle of Presidents Day weekend, no less — you might be dreaming of an impromptu getaway with the one you love.
+With the thick of winter upon us and Valentine’s Day right around the corner, you might be dreaming of an impromptu getaway with the one you love.
 But where will you go?

-If youre on a budget, your options might seem limited.
+If you’re on a budget, planning something over-the-top probably seems out of reach.
 But dig a little deeper and you’ll find a ton of cheap and easy options that are both romantic and budget-friendly.
 Depending on where you live, you might want to give these ideas a whirl.
 Just remember that taxes and additional fees may apply, and that you should always read the fine print.

 The Cheap Beach Retreat

 Is there anything more romantic than the waves crashing at your feet?
 Or sitting on a beach balcony sipping champagne by moonlight?
 Sounds like it would be expensive, but it doesn’t have to be.
 If you want to save, get creative.

 Instead of going for the traditional hotel experience, browse Airbnb or HomeAway for a vacant condo, bungalow, or apartment you can rent on or near the beach.
 Not only will you get more room and character than you would from a hotel, but you’ll also have a kitchen at your disposal — so you can save money by preparing a few meals at home instead of dining out for every meal.

 For example, check out this oceanfront Marco Island, Florida condo, complete with amazing sunset views, and for $129 per night.
 This charming beach condo in San Diego is also a winner, not only because it’s just 50 steps from the sand, but because it has a living room, dining room, and kitchen in addition to a cozy bedroom.